 The Company's securities portfolio primarily consists of Agency RMBS, non-Agency RMBS, CMBS, CLOs, ABS backed by consumer loans, and corporate debt and equity.
-The following table details the Company's investment in securities as of December 31, 2019.
+The following tables detail the Company's investment in securities as of December 31, 2020 and 2019.